 Investors hated U.S. stocks

-It seems hard to imagine now after this stretch of outstanding performance for the S&P 500, but U.S. large cap stocks were not popular in 2009.
-They had just emerged from a lost decade where they lost 15% over ten years and hit investors with two bear markets within a short period of time (49% during the tech wreck and 57% during the Great Financial Crisis).
+It seems hard to imagine now, but U.S. large cap stocks were not popular in 2009.
+They had just emerged from the lost decade.
+Returns were negative 15% over ten years.
+Two bear markets hit within that span (49% during the tech wreck and 57% during the Great Financial Crisis).

-It took twelve years for an investor in the S&P 500 on January 1, 2000 to make money, and by 2009 investors were quite pessimistic.
+It took twelve years for an investor in the S&P 500 on January 1, 2000 to make money.
+So, by 2009 investors were quite pessimistic.
 They pulled a collective $68 billion out of U.S. Stock funds and poured them into anything else they could (except cash).

 The bull market grew on skepticism